-- 1.1 This consultation document sets out our intention to undertake a price control which will regulate the tariffs Power NI can charge its domestic electricity consumers in the four year period from 1 April 2025 to the 31 March 2029.
+1.1 This approach sets out our plans to undertake a price control which will regulate the tariffs Power NI can charge its domestic electricity consumers in the four year period from 1 April 2025 to 31 March 2029.
 It sets out the rationale for regulating these tariffs and how we intend to approach the price control.
-We are seeking feedback on the approach we plan to take.
-Subsequent to receiving feedback we will publish a final approach paper. - 1.2 Chapter 5 below provides information on how to respond to this consultation.
-We ask that representations/responses are provided by noon on the 18 December 2023.